joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 Message passing helps tremendously when building correct, reliable concurrent systems, however it is not a panacea.
 I had mentioned shared nothing earlier on.
-It's a dirty little secret, however, even if you don't have shared memory, but agents can communicate with one another, you still have shared state encoded in the messaging between those agents.
+It's a dirty little secret, however, even if you don't have shared memory, but agents can communicate with one another, you still have shared state encoded in the messaging between those agents, and the opportunity for race conditions due to the generally unpredictable order of arrival of these messages.

 This is [understood](http://erlang.org/workshop/2004/cronqvist.pdf), although [perhaps not very widely]( https://www.it.uu.se/research/group/hipe/dialyzer/publications/races.pdf).
 The most worrisome outcome from these kind